-I breastfed my son until he was 2 years old and I've always been extremely passionate about the choices I made regarding how I fed him.
+I breastfed my son until he was 2 years old and I'm currently breastfeeding my 10 month old daughter.
+I've always been extremely passionate about the choices I've made in regards to how I feed my children.
 Most people know the exceptional health benefits of Breastfeeding for both Mother and Child, and of course my decision to Breastfeed was based upon these benefits.
-However, as I became familiar with Breastfeeding I stumbled across some other (rather shallow) benefits too, and I'm pretty sure that if they included some of the following points in pro Breastfeeding campaigns they could gain a few more followers!
+However, as I became familiar with Breastfeeding I stumbled across some other benefits too, and I'm pretty sure that if they included some of the following points in pro Breastfeeding campaigns they would have done pretty positive results!

 *Please note: this post is written only for those with a sense of humour*